ficfack/meteor-angular2-boilerplate/README.md

    $ meteor add cordova:cordova-plugin-splashscreen@4.0.1
 ```

-Read more about building apps with Meteor in the [Meteor Guide](http://guide.meteor.com).
+Read more about building apps with Meteor in the [Meteor Guide](https://guide.meteor.com).

+and Learn how to [Angular reference.](https://angular.io/guide/quickstart)